Sailors become Soldiers who become Sailors

 A War of Maneuver

-The regiment’s utility was displayed throughout the “war of maneuver,” which had Washington scurrying from one position to another to avoid destruction by the British.
-Glover’s men delayed the British advance at Kips Bay, buying time for the rest of the army to escape to the safety of Harlem.
-As the campaign shifted north to Westchester, the regiment once again played a critical role – this time as soldier-sailors.
+The regiment’s usefulness was evident during the “war of maneuver,” which caused Washington to hurriedly relocate positions to avoid being destroyed by the British.
+Glover’s men slowed down the British advance at Kips Bay, giving the rest of the army time to retreat to the safety of Harlem.
+As the campaign moved north to Westchester, the regiment again played a vital role—this time as soldier-sailors.

 ![]() |